 Point-to-point cabling is not a practical choice for any but the smallest organizations because it’s difficult to maintain and it has a lower quality of performance.
 From a long-term perspective, point-to-point doesn’t accommodate growth, so even as your business thrives, your communications infrastructure simply can’t keep up.

-On the other hand, while structured cabling may seem like an unnecessary cost, it’s an investment worth making, as it’s considered an industry best practice.
+On the other hand, while a structured cabling system may seem like an unnecessary cost, it’s an investment worth making, as it’s considered an industry best practice.
 In the long run, it simplifies maintenance and expansion and improves the performance of your communications network.

 To learn more about choosing which one is right for you, check out this video from CommScope: